top of page

 Pensions Freedoms

-These freedoms haven't always led to positive client outcomes, with more than £30m lost to pension scammers between 2017 and 2020.
-The problem seems to be getting worse, with an estimated £17.7m lost in 2023 alone.
-Furthermore, according to FCA data, around 40% of regular withdrawals were taken at an annual rate of over 8% of the pot value, which many consider unsustainable.
+These pension freedoms haven't always led to positive client outcomes, with more than £30m lost to pension scammers between 2017 and 2020.
+The problem seems to be getting worse, with an estimated £17.7m lost in 2024 alone.
+Furthermore, according to FCA data, over 40% of regular withdrawals were taken at an annual rate of over 8% of the pot value, which many consider unsustainable.

 The '4% rule'